 Excavations also unearthed piles of slingshot pellets – typical siege defence weapons – as well as bronze arrowheads and spearheads more than 3000 years old.

-It’s pretty clear that at some point in its history Troy came under attack.
-It might not have been the 10-year siege Homer describes in his story, but it could well have been the war that inspired his tale.
+It’s clear that at some point in its history Troy came under attack.
+It might not have been the 10-year siege Homer describes in his story, but that could well have been the war that inspired his tale.

 Are you inspired too?
-Want to visit Troy?
-Carry on reading to find out how…
+Want to know how to visit Troy?
+Carry on reading to find out…

 Or just click this link to book this brilliant full-day Troy tour from Istanbul.